MTG/freesound/_docs/api/source/resources.rst

 In Combined Search, queries can be defined both like a standard textual query or as a target of content-descriptors, and query results can be filtered by values of sounds' metadata and sounds' content-descriptors... all at once!

-To perform a Combined Search query you must at least specify a ``query`` or a ``target`` parameter as you would do in text-based and content-based searches respectively, and at least one text-based or content-based filter (``filter`` and ``descriptors_filter``).
+To perform a Combined Search query you must at least specify a ``query`` or a ``target`` parameter (as you would do in text-based and content-based searches respectively), and at least one text-based or content-based filter (``filter`` and ``descriptors_filter``).
 Request parameters ``query`` and ``target`` can not be used at the same time, but ``filter`` and ``descriptors_filter`` can both be present in a single Combined Search query.
 In any case, you must always use at least one text-based search request parameter and one content-based search request parameter.